What Is an Employee Assistance Program and How Does It Work?

 Employee:

-Hey, I’ve been going through some personal stuff lately, do we have any kind of support at work for that?
+I have been going through some personal stuff lately.
+Is there any support available at work?

 You:

-Yes, actually.
-We have an Employee Assistance Program.
-It’s completely confidential, and it covers counselling and a few other services.
+Yes, we have an Employee Assistance Program.
+It is completely confidential and includes counselling and other wellbeing services.
 I can send you the details.

 Leadership Training and Manager Support